Jacquesvnme/Jacquesvnme/README.md

 # My name is Jacques Van Niekerk 👋

-Im a student striving to become a full stack developer
+I'm a student striving to become a full stack developer

 ## Contact Details 📫